pontus-vision/talend-tools/tools-root-github/CONTRIBUTING.md

 The first part of the branch name after ```username/``` should be the jira-id, followed by a hyphen and a short description.
 Use underscores to separate words in the short description.

+The `@` character is forbidden, since this is not compatible with our CI tools.

 ## <a name="squash"></a> Squash

 Within a pull request, a relatively small number of commits that break the problem into logical steps